 I'd be remiss here if I didn't mention the work of Paula Wolfert, both for popularizing the technique of making confit in the United States and for being generations ahead of most other cooks on the advantages of sous vide cooking.

 I was recently corresponding with Emily Kaiser Thelin and Andrea Nguyen, author and editor, respectively, of the biography and cookbook Unforgettable: The Bold Flavors of Paula Wolfert's Renegade Life, and they pointed me toward the original, 1983 edition of Wolfert's The Cooking of South-West France, in which she describes the implications of sous vide cooking on page 349.
 Nineteen eighty-three!

-More than two decades later, Wolfert had an exchange with Nathan Myhrvold on an eGullet forum, in which he suggested the sous vide method for confit in particular.
-Shortly thereafter, she published a recipe for the technique in the 2005 revised edition of the South-West France cookbook.
+More than two decades later, Wolfert had an exchange with Nathan Myhrvold on an eGullet forum, in which she suggested the sous vide method for confit in particular.
+Shortly thereafter, she published a recipe for the technique in the 2005 revised edition of The Cooking of South-West France.

 Wolfert, I've been told by Thelin, ranks sous vide duck confit as a great time-saver, but one that lacks a certain something compared with the real deal.
 That's how I tend to feel about most sous vide cooking, though, in this case, I think the ease and rewards make up for whatever shortcomings there may be compared with a true, aged duck confit.

 I've also settled on a temperature and time in my own recipe that are considerably different from Wolfert's—mine is not a time-saver—and I think the textural results are superior enough to make an even more compelling argument in favor of sous vide in this application.

 Temperature and Timing for Sous Vide Duck Confit